Wisdom Teeth Removal

 Wisdom Teeth Removal in Washington, NJ

 Wisdom teeth are the final set of molars.
-They come in anywhere between the ages of 15 to 25 and are known to cause issues with many patients’ oral health.
-We can visually examine your wisdom teeth (if they have already erupted) or use x-ray imaging to assess if they need to be removed.
+They come in anywhere between the ages of 15 and 25 and are known to cause issues with many patients’ oral health.
+We can visually examine your wisdom teeth (if they have erupted) or use x-ray imaging to assess if they need to be removed.
 Depending on the shape of your mouth, the size of your teeth, and the position of your third molars, a wisdom teeth removal procedure is determined on a case-by-case basis.
 Proactive wisdom tooth removal can help to reduce the risk of problems such as crowded teeth, pain, TMJ issues, infection, and disease.

 • How do I know if my wisdom teeth need removed?